bomonike/bomonike.github.io/mac-mini.md

 ## Enough Memory?

-The macOS operating system takes up 6 GB disk space.
+The macOS (operating) System Data takes 12.38 GB disk space.

 The base model has 16 GB RAM and 256 GB SSD with Thunderbolt 4, which is rated to carry up to 40 Gbps and supply up to 100W of power.